Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Guys, if you pick the right year, there are three stones in New York.

-BRUCE BANNER: [Sitting up in surpris
+BRUCE BANNER: [Sitting up in surprise